 Antique silver & custom orders

 Making jewelry out of silverware is not a new art form.
 In fact, it dates back to the 1600's when perhaps a servant would pocket one of M'Lord & M'Lady's forks to melt down and turn into a wedding ring or a gift for his hearts true desire.
 The 60's saw a resurgence when the Hippies and Flower Children started making spoon rings, perhaps as their expression of "bucking the system".
 Today, it is quickly becoming a popular art form and A Little Forked Up is proud to be one of Canada's premier benders helping to lead the way.
 I am most happy when in the studio and love taking on custom orders using either your silverware or mine.
-Contact me at email@example.com if you'd like a something special created just for you.
+If you've dropped one of Grandma's fine china plates (or even if she's given one to you) I can also turn those into customer jewelry pieces.
+All my custom work is priced the same as the pieces I have listed on my website.
+Contact me at firstname.lastname@example.org if you'd like a something special created just for you.

 The Painted Moose is an artist collective that I started in July 2017.
 We are currently 16 artists strong and share the expenses, space and responsibility for keeping it open 7 days a week."
 My product is on display there at all times, I am usually there one day a week, but you can stop in at anytime and see my product and meet some of the other fantastic artists I share space with.